AdobeDocs/federated-audience-composition.en/help/compositions/activities/split.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_split_enable_overlapping"
 >title="Enable overlapping of output populations"
 >abstract="The **[!UICONTROL Enable overlapping of output populations]** option lets you manage populations belonging to several subsets.
 When the box isn't checked, the split activity makes sure a recipient cannot be present in several output transitions, even if it meets the criteria of several subsets.
 They will be in the target of the first tab with matching criteria.
-When the box is checked, the recipients can be found in several subsets if they meet their filter criteria.
-Adobe Campaign recommends using exclusive criteria."
+When the box is checked, the recipients can be found in several subsets if they meet their filter criteria. "

 Follow these steps to configure the **Split** activity: